 Chorrillana

-Chorrillana is a drool-worthy dish consisting of fried potatoes, finely chopped onions, spicy sausage, and sliced beef, with one or two fried eggs.
-It can be a delicious side dish or even a scrumptious snack.
+Chorrillana is a drool-worthy dish consisting of fried potatoes, finely chopped onions, spicy sausage, sliced beef, and one or two fried eggs.
+It can be a delicious side dish or even a savory snack.

 Ajiaco Meat Soup